Boundedness of Fourier Integral Operators with complex phases on Fourier Lebesgue spaces: Introduction

 \section{Introduction}

-Fourier integral operators with complex-valued phase functions arise, for instance, in the analysis of the wave equation for H\"ormander sub-Laplacians on Heisenberg-type and Métivier groups, as was recently and remarkably observed by Martini and M\"uller \cite{MMNG2023}, in settings where the classical theory of Fourier integral operators with real-valued phase functions is inoperable, in particular, when one is interested in obtaining sharp boundedness results.
-Nevertheless, the calculus of Fourier integral operators was introduced in the 1970s by Melin and Sj\"ostrand \cite{Melin-Sjostrand1976} motivated by the problem of constructing parametrices for operators of principal type with non-real principal symbols.
+Fourier integral operators with complex-valued phase functions arise, for instance, in the analysis of the wave equation associated with Hörmander sub-Laplacians on Heisenberg-type and Métivier groups, as was recently observed by Martini and Müller \cite{MMNG2023}.
+Such operators appear in settings where the classical theory of Fourier integral operators with real-valued phase functions is not applicable, in particular when one seeks sharp boundedness results.
+Indeed, in the study of hyperbolic equations involving the time variable, one encounters topological obstructions (caustics) that cannot be avoided if one restricts oneself to real-valued phase functions.
+The fact that a single complex-valued phase function can parametrize a canonical relation leads to a global construction; see Laptev, Safarov, and Vassiliev \cite{Laptev:Safarov:Vassiliev}.
+As a consequence, the theory of Fourier integral operators with complex-valued phase functions does not admit a simple reduction to the real-valued case.
+Nevertheless, extending the calculus of Fourier integral operators developed by Hörmander \cite{Hormander1971Ac} and by Duistermaat and Hörmander \cite{Duistermaat-Hormander:FIOs-2}, the corresponding calculus for complex phase functions was introduced in the 1970s by Melin and Sjöstrand \cite{Melin-Sjostrand1976}, motivated by the construction of parametrices for operators of principal type with non-real principal symbols.

 The aim of this paper is to establish boundedness properties for Fourier integral operators on Fourier Lebesgue spaces associated with complex canonical relations.
 Our analysis builds on fundamental progress in the subject, particularly in settings where the canonical relation is parametrised by a complex phase function.
 The methods and techniques developed here combine ideas from Ruzhansky \cite{Ruz2001}, Laptev, Safarov, and Vassiliev \cite{Laptev:Safarov:Vassiliev}, Rodino, Nicola, and Cordero \cite{CNR2009}, Nicola \cite{Nicola2010}, as well as the work of the first author with Ruzhansky \cite{CR2024}.